-I actually watched one individual telling people that God is keeping a list of everyone who is not believing these prophecies about Trump (including hers obviously).
+I actually watched one person state that God is keeping a list of everyone who did not believe her prophecies and others.

 Before I discuss the verse in 2 Chronicles, we need to understand a fundamental principle that governs many in today’s prophetic movement.
-Most believe that New Testament prophets can make mistakes or prophesy inaccurately and still be considered a prophet.
+Most believe that New Testament prophets can make a mistake or prophesy inaccurately and still be considered a prophet.

-Back in 2018, a popular prophetic website released a video of a prophetic word of how the Republican party would sweep the Senate and the House of Representatives in the 2018 mid-term election.
-When it didn’t happen, the website reinterviewed the prophet about his failed prophecy.
-To his credit, he agreed and admitted he had been wrong, but then added he felt his timing was off and believed the prophecy was intended for 2020.
+Back in 2018, a popular prophetic website released a video of a prophetic word of how the Republican Party would sweep the Senate and the House of Representatives in the 2018 US mid-term election.

 And this is where the conflict begins with the verse in 2 Chronicles 20.